jenskutilek/Glyphs-SaveToGit/README.md

 ## Known Issues

 - The git repository must already be set up, and the Glyphs file must have been saved.
-- The commit message just says "Updated ...", maybe more detailed change reports can be generated in the future.
 - Set your own shortcut via system preferences.